-Regulatory product testing
+10. Regulatory product testing

-Protocols for the testing of products required by regulatory authorities, such as the National Registration Authority.
-If the product testing is not a regulatory requirement (e.g. if it is part of a Quality Assurance system only), those animals should be included in the appropriate category selected from above.
-(This would be normally be category 8 in the case of QA testing.)
+Protocols for the testing of products required by regulatory authorities, such as the APVMA.
+If the product testing is not a regulatory requirement (e.g. if it is part of a Quality Assurance system only), those animals should be included in the appropriate Purpose category selected from above.
+(This would normally be Purpose Category 8 in the case of QA testing.)